-Bright and spacious during the day, and dim and cozy at night, Le Limonadier is a bit more of a modern eatery in Rabat.
-But that doesn’t take away any of the taste from the food they serve.
+Bright and spacious during the day and dim and cozy at night, Le Limonadier is a bit more of a modern eatery in Rabat.
+But that doesn’t take away any of the taste of the food they serve.

 Here you can easily enjoy a hearty breakfast, group lunch, or dinner with cocktails, live music, and even karaoke if you’re feeling brave.

 You might need to track this one down, but it’s worth it.
 This riad-style restaurant boasts some of the best Moroccan food in Rabat.

 The portions are large, and the prices are affordable, which makes it popular with many people roaming the city with grumbling stomachs.
 Be sure to try out the famed couscous here.

 23 Rue Moulay Brahim